secretstartups/handbook/team/structure/working-groups/maint-first/index.html.md

 ## Business Goals

+The engineering allocation process often addresses maintenance work retroactively rather than proactively.
+This leads to unpredictabiltiy and puts us at higher risk of customer facing incidents.

+As a result of this, it is critical that we create a healthier balance of work by type (features, maintenance items, bugs) delivered across R&D, improve transparency for R&D and GTM stakeholders, and be prepared to respond quickly to changing needs.

-Transition R&D teams quickly to this new model driven by backlog types, automated SLO guidelines, and balanced prioritization ratios.
-This should not wait until complete burn-down of their Reliability & Security debt backlog (estimate all teams by the end of May).
-However, we should expect maintenance to be high in this new model, until we reach that steady state.
+In order to do so, we will transition R&D teams quickly to a new prioritization model driven by backlog types, automated SLO guidelines, and balanced prioritization ratios.
+We should expect maintenance to be high in this new model until we reach steady state, as all teans work to complete remaining engineering allocations while they also complete their burn-down of their current reliability and security debt backlog.

 Benefits include:

-* In order to have a healthier balance of work by type (features, maintenance items, bugs), we will set goals on these ratios and track on a per team basis
+* In order to have a healthier balance of work by type (features, maintenance items, bugs), we will set goals on these ratios and track on a per team and per sub-department basis
 * In order to improve transparency for stakeholders, we will publish dashboards where the trends and details can be tracked over time
-* In order to respond more quickly to changing needs, we will use this process to better stay ahead of maintenance work rather using the `engineering allocation` process which generally addresses maintenance work retroactively rather than proactively.
+* In order to respond more quickly to changing needs, we will use this process to better stay ahead of maintenance work rather using the `engineering allocation` process which often addresses maintenance work retroactively rather than proactively.

 More details in these [slides](https://docs.google.com/presentation/d/1TDswR4h-Zo-Fdq3yVtk-q-uJrKe_03iF9jB1XQWqQb4/edit#slide=id.geebc38ecb3_0_261).